- Who is eligible to participate in NSE?

 - Enrolled/Matriculated at UMF, full time, in the semester prior to exchange.

 - Meet foreign language proficiency requirements, if needed.

 - Must not be on probation, parole, or have any pending legal judgments

 Back to Top

 What schools can I attend as an NSE student?

 Almost 200 colleges and universities in the United States, it’s Territories and Canada participate in the NSE program.
 For a list and more information about individual schools visit the NSE website at : http://nse.org/exchange/memcam.asp or pick up the NSE Directory in the Office of International and Exchange programs, Franklin Hall Room 201.

-The deadline to apply for a fall or spring placement for the next academic year is in early February.
-February 24, 2016 is the deadline for 2016-2017 priority placements.
+The deadline to apply for a fall or spring placement for the next academic year is February of this academic year.
+February 27, 2017 is the deadline for 2017-2018 priority placements.
 Because most placements are made at the annual conference in March, very limited options may be available after the deadline.
 If you miss this deadline and are still interested in applying, contact the UMF NSE coordinator to discuss available options.

 Does it cost anything to apply?

 Yes, there is a $175 non-refundable application fee, which must be paid by the final application deadline before we will submit your request for placement consideration.